 - Ease’s end goal is to cover all of DeFi.

 - Ease will create the safest assets, and make them the easiest to use.

-The ease protocol is not planning on expanding into other DeFi sectors, nor on creating our own strategies, nor on expanding into traditional insurance.
-Ease will create the easiest and safest way to enter the world of DeFi, and put 100% of its efforts into that.
+The ease protocol is not planning on expanding into other DeFi sectors, creating our own strategies, or on expanding into traditional insurance.
+Ease will create the easiest and safest way to enter the world of DeFi.
+Ease will put 100% of its efforts into that.

 The expansion will occur through expansion to more tokens, more vaults, more protocols, more blockchains, integration with more investment services, and constant increases in the security of protocols in our system.

 Ease will bring about a future in which DeFi isn’t just as safe as, but safer than traditional finance.
 Ease will bring about a future in which it’s irresponsible for anyone to invest in DeFi without Ease.